jayliu50/greeting-card-email-html/README.md

 ## Workflow ##

-1. Write your email as markdown in `src/pages`
+1. Write your email as markdown.
+Put it in `src/pages`.
+Run `npm start` to keep an eye on how the email will look.
-2. Run `npm run build`
+2. When you are ready for publishing, run `npm run build`.
 3. Paste the resulting HTML page from the browser to your email.
 4. Express gratitude and thanks to the people in your life!

 ## Limitations ##

 - Images will likely still have to be brought in manually, or linked from somewhere on the web.
 Getting them into the content of your email programmatically sucks.
+- Webfonts in emails are, at the time of writing, not very well supported beyond Apple products. \[[source](https://www.campaignmonitor.com/blog/email-marketing/2012/12/using-web-fonts-in-email/)\]

 ## Todo ##